nemsip/PakDigitalWeek-ScavengerHunt/README.md

 ## 📃 TODO

 - **Sound Design**: Ambient Sound Design and BGM for the website.
+(70% done)

-- **Hint to the Next Stall**: After the user answers the question, the question disappears, then a new (unplanned) animation reveals the hint to find the next question of the scavenger hunt somewhere else in the school.
+- ~~**Hint to the Next Stall**: After the user answers the question, the question disappears, then a new (unplanned) animation reveals the hint to find the next question of the scavenger hunt somewhere else in the school.~~ (No longer happening, it's random.)

 ## 🛠️ Contributing